Susan-hue43/Customer-Information-and-Order-Management-in-Excel./README.md

 * Instantly updates the **Order History** to show only the selected customer’s records.
 * Refreshes **Order Count**, **Average Freight**, and **Last Order** using `SUBTOTAL()`, making the dashboard fully dynamic.

-#### Optional Visual to Include

-> 📷 *Image showing the button in action — before and after clicking “Load Data” to demonstrate dynamic filtering.*

 ---